danyalmck/chrold/README.md

 - Model parameters (Hyperparameters)
 - Data

-By abstracting the Data section in a single storage, this pipeline provides the needed infrastructure for building, training/testing, tracking and deploying these changes using [MLflow](https://mlflow.org/), the heart of this project.
+By abstracting the Data layer in a single storage, this pipeline provides the needed infrastructure for building, training/testing, tracking and deploying these changes using [MLflow](https://mlflow.org/), the heart of this project.

 Let's explore each part in detail...

 ### Build
-On each push, the pipeline will be triggered and builds a Docker image from your source code (aka Dockerize it), then pushes that into the [container registry](https://docs.github.com/en/packages/working-with-a-github-packages-registry/working-with-the-container-registry).
+On each push, the pipeline will be triggered and builds a Docker image from your source code (aka Dockerizes it), then pushes that into the [container registry](https://docs.github.com/en/packages/working-with-a-github-packages-registry/working-with-the-container-registry); the train image!

 By running this image, the training process will be started, wherever you want!
 ### Train/Test